Human trafficking in Morocco: Early assessments (2009)

-In 2009 the Government of Morocco did not comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-The government convicted one person who subjected a 13-year-old child domestic worker to forced labor, though it continued to lack overall progress in the following areas: convicting and punishing trafficking offenders with punishments commensurate with the heinous nature of the offense; proactively identifying trafficking victims among vulnerable groups; and ensuring that foreign trafficking victims are not subject to arrest and deportation.
-The government also continues to conflate migrant smuggling and human trafficking.
+In 2009, the Government of Morocco did not fully comply with the minimum standards for the elimination of trafficking, though it was reported to be making significant efforts.
+Authorities convicted one individual for subjecting a 13-year-old child domestic worker to forced labor but continued to face challenges in prosecuting trafficking offenses, identifying victims among vulnerable populations, and ensuring that foreign victims were not subject to arrest or deportation.
+Government authorities were also reported to conflate migrant smuggling with human trafficking.